 GMOs and Hepatoxicity:

-In the US, the EPA continues to deflect criticism linking the herbicide to endocrine disruption, reproductive effects, and kidney and liver damage, which Food Safety Advocates attribute to especially intensive legislative pressure brought by manufacturer Monsanto.
-Recent court filings in a civil complaint assert that Monsanto held influence within the US Environmental Protection Agency’s (EPA) Office of Pesticide Programs (OPP), and had close ties specifically to its deputy division director coordinating the review of Roundup®, and request that the federal court to lift a seal on documents detailing the company’s interaction with the official regarding the EPA’s safety assessment of glyphosate.
+In the US, the EPA continues to deflect criticism linking the herbicide to endocrine disruption, reproductive effects, and kidney and liver damage; which Food Safety Advocates attribute to especially intensive legislative pressure brought by Monsanto.
+Recent court filings in a civil complaint assert that Monsanto held influence within the US Environmental Protection Agency’s (EPA) Office of Pesticide Programs (OPP), had close ties specifically to its deputy division director coordinating the review of Roundup®; and request that the federal court to lift a seal on documents detailing the company’s interaction with the official regarding the EPA’s safety assessment of glyphosate.

-Glyphosphate is absorbed by genetically modified (GMO) crops that have been engineered to contain a pesticide derived from the Bacillus thuringensis bacteria, to resist applications of herbicides such as resistant to Roundup® as a weed killer.
-Most US-produced corn, soy, sugar beet, cotton and canola are GMOs.
-The chronic exposure to these chemicals is inevitable for dogs that are forced to consume a steady diet of grain-based foods.
+Glyphosphate is absorbed by genetically modified crops (GMOs) that have been engineered to contain a pesticide derived from the Bacillus thuringensis bacteria, to resist applications of herbicides such as Roundup® as a weed killer.

 While recent research links fatty liver disease to glyphosate levels of 0.1 parts per billion, a 2015 study utilizing high performance liquid chromatography (HPLP: the EPA’s accepted method of analysis) has identified levels of glyphosate as high as 300ppb in just a limited range of pet foods.
 The authors discuss that NaNO2 (sodium nitrite), a common preservative in pet food manufacture, reacts with glyphosphate to produce N-Nitrosoglyphosate, a carcinogen, and phosphonic acids AMPA and MAMPA.